tretyakovalex/eyden-tracer-03/README.md

 2. Modify the README.md file in your fork and put your name above.
 3. Have a look at the file _torus knot.obj_ and at the class ```CSolid```.
 Study how triangles are stored in the obj-format and in the class.
 The _v_ ’s indicate a single 3d-vertex position, and the _f_ ’s (faces) are indecies to 3 vertex numbers a triangle consits of (please note that the face indecies are starting with **1 and not 0**).
 4. Implement function ```CScene::add(const CSolid& solid)``` which adds a solid to the scene.
 5. Make sure that you work with Release and not Debug and disable BSP support in CMake (if it was enabled).
-Render the scene and write the time needed for 1 frame here:
+Render the scene and write the time needed for 1 frame below:<br>
 **T0:** .......

 > **Note:** Rendering may take several minutes.